 All prices quoted here were found in July 2017

-Most flights from Ninoy Aquino International Airport are to Davao and to Cebu but there are many more flights to other destinations as well, most of them by Cebu Pacific Air.
-Every day there are flights to 56 destinations from Ninoy Aquino International Airport.
+Most flights from Ninoy Aquino International Airport are to Cebu and to Hong Kong but there are many more flights to other destinations as well, most of them by Cebu Pacific Air.
+Every day there are flights to 47 destinations from Ninoy Aquino International Airport.
 Here are the most popular destinations: